Franweb79/countriesApp/README.md

 Also seems to be problematic with ngIf and ngFor, so best way is to sorrund everything with a div with no conditions, directives or such, and apply animation there

-//TODO make a link on sidebar to portfolio